Developer Workflow

 $ git branch -d <branch name>

-The easiest way how to fix your branch is by using fixup commits (see fun with autosquash).
+The easiest way to fix your branch is with fixup commits (see fun with autosquash):

-Go patch by patch and fix the code according to the reviewer comments.
+Go patch-by-patch and fix code according to reviewer comments.

 git add -u